 Returning to the wonderful Anglesey circuit for the sixth year, the 2019 Race of Remembrance commemorates the sacrifices made by service personnel and their families.
-This unique endurance race features a Heroes dinner, night racing, and a trackside service of Remembrance.
+This unique endurance race features the annual Heroes dinner, night racing and a trackside service of Remembrance.

 Race of Remembrance is a Remembrance Service with a race attached, not the other way around.
 The entire focus is on the pitlane service at 1100hrs Sunday.

 Anglesey Circuit (Trac Mon) LL63 5TF, Remembrance Weekend, November 8th-10th, 2019.

 Who can enter?